vidyagames998/vidyagames998.github.io/eldenring/index.md

 - Flasks: 10 heals, 4 magic
 - Make sure you are medium load, remove armor if you need to

 Option 2 (recommended): A strength build around a heavy Greatsword with the Lions Claw ash of war.
 This is a great all around build for these final bosses and will also set you up for an easier time fighting Mohg to do the DLC.
 This will take 30 min to an hour to fully piece together.
-The Greatsword is way easier to acquire over the Blashphemous Blade and you just need to run around grabbing 12 of each size of the normal smith stones or paying a bit with the bell bearings to purchase them.
+The Greatsword is way easier to acquire over the Blashphemous Blade and you just need to run around grabbing 12 of each size of the normal smith stones or paying a bit with the bell bearings to purchase them which will cost around 200k runes.
 This build also doesn't require nearly as much optimization to work well and you can beat elden beast potentially without grinding.
 [Greatsword with Lions Claw Level 100 build](https://www.youtube.com/watch?v=no54ycvLl_Y)

 Greatsword with Lions Claw 130+ build: